 When this enhancement was announced, I jumped into Engagement Studio excitedly, but was confused – where was the complex rule?

 When adding a rule step now, you will see a button ‘+ Add Condition’.
-The rule will transform into the view you see below:
+Watch the rule transform:

 Things to Consider

 Before you get thinking about your own use cases, first read these considerations:

 - You can add up to 5 rule criteria

 - …but all criteria must all follow ‘AND’ logic, or all follow ‘OR’ logic.
 You cannot mix and match like you may be familiar with in Salesforce Report Filter Logic.
 In short, no rule groups.

 - Works on Rule steps only – unfortunately not on Triggers or a combination of Rules and Triggers